Home / publications / briefings /

 Return to top

-The number of forcibly displaced Afghans rose steeply after the Taliban returned to power – from 5.7 million at the end of 2020 to 9.9 million as of June 2024, according to UN estimates.
+The number of forcibly displaced Afghans rose steeply after the Taliban returned to power – from 5.7 million at the end of 2020 to over 10 million by June 2025, according to UN estimates.
 Of these, around a third remained in Afghanistan as internally displaced persons (Figure 11).

 Figure 10